NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsH.clean.rst

 **NOTE 2**

-Verions of the Hotkey System pre v2.21 do not allow you to pass a command string.
+Versions of the Hotkey System prior to v2.21 do not allow you to pass a command string.
 You also need v2.24+ to pass a job name.

 **CROSS-REFERENCE**